alpoktem/movie2parallelDB/README.md

 # movie2parallelDB
-Automated parallel speech database with prosodic features extractor from dubbed movies
+Automated prosodically annotated parallel speech database extraction using dubbed movies.
+(Instructions below are for an earlier version of the library which should still work.
+The latest version uses the scripts `subsegment_movie.py` and `movie2parallelDB.py`.
+It is not documented yet for time constraints.
+If you are interested drop the author a line. )

+## Usage

 * Inputs:
 	- Movie audio in language1 - `<audio_1>`